extremscorner/bt-embedded/README.md

 firmware or perform some vendor-specific commands.
 Drivers operate on the HCI controller using the very same API that BtEmbedded provides to external clients.
-However, they have also access to BtEmbedded's internal data structures, so they alter some private parameters.
+However, they have also access to BtEmbedded's internal data structures, so they can alter some private parameters.

-The reason why the Bluetooth driver is not integrated as part of the platform backend is that while on most embedded platform there's a one to one relation between platform and HCI controller, there can be platforms which support different types of controllers; viceversa, it's also possible that the same controller is found on different platforms (in the case of the Nintendo Wii, we do have two different platforms, one for the PPC processor and the other one for the ARM one, and they both work with the same bluetooth controller).
+The reason why the Bluetooth driver is not integrated as part of the platform backend is that while on most embedded platform there's a one to one relation between the platform and the HCI controller, there can be platforms which support different types of controllers; viceversa, it's also possible that the same controller is found on different platforms (in the case of the Nintendo Wii, we do have two different platforms, one for the PPC processor and the other one for the ARM one, and they both work with the same bluetooth controller).

 ### Optimizing data transfers